In Partnership with:

 - Discover how your role as an HR professional transforms from administrative to strategic when managers are empowered

-Check-in opens at 2:30pm.
-Networking cocktail hour to follow panel.
+Check-in opens at 9:00am.
+Lunch to follow panel.

 Seminar & Panel Facilitator: